 about why anyone in this business should be concerned about the overall, poor, global MIG - flux cored weld quality and productivity,

 year was 1984.
-I was asked to consult on some serious pipe weld issues at one of the largest oil refineries in Houston TX.
+I was asked to consult for one of the largest oil refineries in Houston.
 At the refinery, a new section

 was about to be added.
-The pipe project required over a thousand pipe welds and I recommended TIG roots and 0.045 gas shielded flux cored fill passes.
+The pipe project required over a thousand pipe welds.
+At

-IN THE WELD SHOPS THAT TYPICALLY PRODUCE PIPE / PRESSURE VESSEL WELDS ON CODE QUALITY APPLICATIONS, YOU WILL OFTEN HEAR
+IN THE CODE QUALITY WELD INDUSTRY THAT TYPICALLY WELDS PIPES AND PRESSURE VESSELS, YOU WILL HEAR

 MANY MIG AND FLUX CORED WELD

-YET FEW OF THE OPINIONS WILL BE BASED ON WELD REALITY:
+OPINIONS, YET FEW OF THE OPINIONS ARE BASED ON WELD REALITY:

-new refinery extension, during the weld meetings that I attended
+new installation.
+During the weld meetings I attended

-with your contractors, project managers and engineers, I hope you are aware that the personnel that were the most vocal against the utilization of the highly
+with your contractors, project managers and engineers, I hope you are aware that the managers and engineers that were the most vocal against the utilization of the highly

-cost effective Gas Shielded Flux Cored process, indicated to me that they were the least qualified in the meetings to have an opinion on any weld process".
+cost effective Gas Shielded Flux Cored process, were the least qualified in the meeting to have any opinion on any weld process".

 executive in an industry that daily deals with critical weld applications,